What to bring to your labor and delivery

 - The object you have chosen to use to focus your attention during labor (the "focal point")

 - Hospital admissions papers (you may have to be pre-admitted)

-- Pregnancy medical file; over-the-counter and prescription medication information
+- Pregnancy medical file, including over-the-counter and prescription medicine information

 - Birth preferences